How we protect your information

 - Select ‘no’ when your computer or mobile offers to automatically remember your login ID or password for websites or applications.

 - Make sure you log out of My Account when you’ve finished using it.
 Then others can’t view your account and personal details if the computer is unattended.
+Do this for all your online accounts.

-- Scan email attachments for malware and viruses before opening them.
+- Scan email attachments for malware and viruses before opening them

 - Don’t give out your personal details unless you’re confident the recipient is a trusted party.